 We seem to have reached a point in Scotland where we are able to save lives in hospital only to return stroke patients into the community to a much poorer quality of life than should surely be attainable.
 Reading the document, you are left with the feeling that the system is under-funded and inadequately staffed.
 It is.

-Stroke patients who leave hospital can only obtain decent long-term rehabilitation if they pay for it.
+Stroke patients who leave hospital alive can only obtain decent long-term rehabilitation if they pay for it.
 One day, our politicians will be brave enough to state this fact in print along with the statistics.

 This year the section of the audit report which allows Health Boards to comment on their local situation has been omitted.
 This is a pity because it was the only part of the document amidst the reams of statistics that allowed the lay reader to understand clearly the pressures under which stroke professionals work.
 Boards would use the space to comment on such things as inadequate staff, poor training and shortages of specialist accommodation.
 Cynical old me says this section may have been omitted for political reasons.